paritytech/substrate/frame/examples/offchain-worker-ping-pong/README.md

 More complex management models and session based key rotations should be considered, but that's outside the scope of this example.

-The logic around block numbers only helps create different conditions to trigger the different kinds of transactions.
-It is not strictly necessary when implementing offchain workers.